 Advice for a New Pastor

-A friend recently contacted me, seeking advice as he began the pastorate of a new church.
+he began the pastorate of a new church.
 Here's how I responded:

-1) You only have four jobs: preach, pray, lead and love -- and not necessarily in that order.
+1) You only have four jobs: preach, pray, lead and love -- not necessarily in that order.
 Your prayer life is the single most important factor in your ministry -- you must maintain a robust soul, overflowing with Christ for effective ministerial service,.

 2) Loving people is the key -- and not just the people in your congregation -- but the whole community.
 That means intentionally going out to seek them.
-By defailt, most pastors stay in their offices too much, when they need to be out where people are.
+By default, most pastors stay in their offices too much, when they need to be out where people are.

 3) Look for those who are suffering and bring love to them -- and better yet, take someone with you when you go.
 This is a blessing in more than one respect -- and will multiply favor and blessing when you demonstrate the compassion of Christ.